The way you tell your stories can shape your life.

 But if I focus on the positives, am I being fake?
 When I post positive stories on social media, does it make me complicit in the mental health issues of those platforms?
 Am I contributing to the “compare and despair” problem?

 Not necessarily.
 The key is to not obliterate the negatives entirely.
 Don’t pretend nothing bad ever happens.
 In fact, telling stories where bad things happen but there is still a silver lining or a happy ending, can give people hope.

 Always remember that your stories are malleable.
 You can frame them any way you wish.
 If you have a tendency towards negative narratives why not do an experiment?
 Take one of those stories and find a silver lining.
-Pull out your lined journal or personal diary.
+Pull out your writing journal or personal diary.
 Rewrite it to focus on that silver lining, with reference to communion and agency.
 And to max out the positivity, why not find a reason to be grateful for that story, and write it down in your gratitude journal too?
-You might just find that your sparkly unicorn self gets even more sparkly.
-And who wouldn't want more sparkle?